Shahzuby/zama-20-commits-before-July-1-2025/README.md

 ```
 > replace Yourusername and you@example.com by your original github username and email

-4. Now run this command:
+4. Now run this command local or vps your choise:

 ```bash
 echo "Commit 1 line" >> README.md